The Chedgzoy Name

 Charles II had an illegitimate son, James Scott, Duke of Monmouth (a Protestant).
 His brother, James, Duke of York (a Catholic), took the throne as James II when Charles died in February 1685.
 Edward Chedzoy and his brother Robert were in their twenties at this point.

-Monmouth, then in Holland, was pressed by advisors including the Earl of Argyll to challenge the throne, banking on Protestant support.
+Monmouth, then in Holland, was pressed by his advisers to challenge the throne, banking on Protestant support; his rising was timed to coincide with a parallel revolt in Scotland led by the Earl of Argyll.
 He landed at Lyme Regis and marched inland.
 His army was largely peasants and poor farmers, but the campaign went well at first: by the time he reached Taunton he was declared king.
 Rather than take Bristol, he withdrew to Bridgwater, pursued by Lord Feversham.
 News then arrived that Argyll had been captured, and many supporters melted away.
 It is at this point that Edward and Robert Chedzoy appear to have joined the rebel cause.

 The Battle of Sedgemoor

-The rebels left Bridgwater at 11pm on 6 July 1685 for a silent night attack on the royal camp.
+The rebels left Bridgwater late on the night of 5 July 1685 for a silent night attack on the royal camp.
 A shot fired prematurely gave the advance away.
-The battle took place at Westonzoyland on Sedgemoor, starting between one and two in the morning and lasting about an hour and a half.
+The battle took place at Westonzoyland on Sedgemoor in the early hours of 6 July, starting between one and two in the morning and lasting about an hour and a half.
 Around 1,300 rebels were killed, some 500 were captured and herded into the parish church, and 80 more were wounded, five dying during the night.
 Conditions in the church were so grim that it had to be fumigated once the prisoners were removed.
 Edward Chedzoy is assumed to have been among them.

 The Bloody Assizes